SQL Server transaction logs aren't typically exposed to the end user or database administrator; they are usually

 2: As 1, but also retrieve the object name, index name, page ID and slot ID.

-3: Full informational dump of each
+3: Full informational dump of each operation.

 4: As 3 but includes a hex dump of the current transaction log row.